frontiersusa/press-css/readme.md

 Press CSS uses a simple script ([deploy.sh](https://github.com/frontiersusa/press-css/blob/master/deploy.sh)) to deploy to this repository.
 It does the following:

-1. Updates [browserslist-stats.json](https://github.com/frontiersusa/press-css/blob/master/browserslist-stats.json).
-This will open your browser and ask for access to the Google Analytics account for Frontiers USA.
-2. Bumps the current version using [release-it](https://github.com/webpro/release-it#readme).
+1. Bumps the current version using [release-it](https://github.com/webpro/release-it#readme).
-3. Deploys to the repository and creates a new release (done with [release-it](https://github.com/webpro/release-it#readme)).
+2. Deploys to the repository and creates a new release (also with [release-it](https://github.com/webpro/release-it#readme)).
-4. Deploys `/docs` directory to branch `gh-pages`.
+3. Deploys `/docs` directory to branch `gh-pages`.